junxit/us-congress-bills-116/derived/amendments.md

 ### 15 U.S.C. § 1681j

-> by striking “Commission” and inserting “Bureau”; and
+> by striking “Commission” each place such term appears and inserting “Bureau”; and

 | | |
 |---|---|